 The Virginia Association of Broadcasters (VAB) offers PAID Summer Internship Programs available to students entering their Junior or Senior year at a college or university that offers undergraduate classes in the following courses of study: Computer Science, Business, Electronic Media, Engineering, Graphic Design and Mass Communications including Advertising, Journalism (print or broadcast), Marketing and Public Relations.

-Only students who are Virginia residents OR a non-resident student currently attending an accredited college or University in the state of Virginia are eligible for the Summer Internship Program.Download Internship Application Download Internship Flyer
+Only students who are Virginia residents OR a non-resident student currently attending an accredited college or University in the state of Virginia (as well as Elizabeth City State University) are eligible for the Summer Internship Program.Download Internship Application Download Internship Flyer

 Rules For Applying